To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - There is no truth to the idea that the U.S. Government requires cosmetic testing on animals.

 - It’s not just rats used in product testing.
 Rabbits, mice, birds, amphibians, as well as dogs and cats, can all be test subjects.

 - 66,000 dogs and 21,000 cats are subjected to testing every year.

 - It’s not just makeup.
-Testing includes subjecting animals to pharmaceutical drugs, carcinogens and even involves killing pregnant animals and conducting tests on fetuses.
+Testing includes subjecting animals to pharmaceutical drugs, carcinogens and even killing pregnant animals and conducting tests on fetuses.

 Animal Rights Facts

 Animal rights vary from state to state, but they all reflect similar principles.
 Animal rights extend beyond dogs and cats and include animals such as livestock and some wild creatures.
 It’s always touchy when it comes to animals raised as a food source or hunting versus animal rights, but there is a clear set of rules that protects animals’ rights both at home and in the wild.

 - Hunting is legal in all 50 states, but some rules and regulations prohibit over-hunting and the preservation of native species.

 - The Animal Welfare Act was signed into U.S. law in 1966.
 It regulates the treatment of animals in research, exhibition, and transportation.